gxc-int-innovation-challenge21/gxc-team-12/README.md

 ## About Wintech

-WINTECH is an application wanting to help the DSV create a more sustainable future for Wintersports.
-The application we create helps to share your car or find a trip to a ski-region.
+WINTECH is an application with a goal to help the DSV create a more sustainable future for Wintersports.
+The application we created helps to share your car or find a trip to a ski-region.
 We also connect people with our community feature.
-The DSV can also use the whole community function for their professional teams, to plan the team-rides more sustainable and get the teams together.
+The DSV can also use the whole community function for their professional teams.
+They can plan the team-rides more sustainably and get the teams together.
 We are a start-up that emerged after taking part in an international student challenge given by the Hochschule München and DSV.

 The goal of this competition was to shape a more sustainable future for winter sports fans with the help of a digital solution.
-After our research and the first meetings wo found out that one potential issue that comes with skiing, is about all the travelling to the mountains with the private cars.
-To get a better understandig about the problem you will find the explanation of our idea in the Storyboard below:
+After our research and the first meetings we found out that one potential issue that comes with skiing, is about all the travelling to the ski resorts with private cars.
+To get a better understanding about the problem you will find the explanation of our idea in the Storyboard below:

 ![](Uploads/Storyboard%20after%20feedback.png)